 Yes, virus, but it won’t kill you like the notorious Ebola virus.
 Other than coming from food or drinks, it also spreads by having direct contact with infected people, putting a contaminated finger into the mouth.
 Norovirus is found primarily in shellfish and oysters coming from polluted marine water.
 These organisms ingest viruses when filtration of the surrounding water to obtain nourishment.
-The outbreak of Norovirus often linked to the not thorough cooking of foods.
+The outbreak of Norovirus is often linked to the not thorough cooking of foods.

 It is a very common culprit to diarrhea and food-related hospitalizations.
 Salmonella can give a severe impact on pregnant women, elders, young children, and people with weakened immune systems.
 Salmonella grows and multiplies in the intestinal tracts of humans after we eat the contaminated foods.
 This organism is mostly associated with contaminated cheese, milk, eggs, and meat.

-Campylobacter is a rod-shaped bacteria that can be destroyed by heat treatment and does not tolerate the acidic condition.
+Campylobacter is a rod-shaped bacteria that can be destroyed by heat treatment and does not tolerate acidic conditions.
 Sometimes drinking raw milk can cost you days of suffering.
 This microorganism can hide in your body for 2 to 5 days before you realize them.

 Quick science fact: This microorganism is found commonly on human skin, nostrils, and throat of healthy animals and humans.
 It is not harmful until it is transmitted to food products that they can multiply and produce toxins.
 The growth of Staphylococcus aureus does not cause any odor or flavor change on foods but the toxin produced will poison the foods.